ABOUT THE PROJECT

 The community surrounding Bangerter and Redwood Road continues to grow at an accelerated pace and these improvements are part of a long-range plan that will accommodate immediate and long-term traffic demands as well as increase mobility.
-In addition, the grade-separated interchange will improve safety for those commuting through the area by reducing conflict points.
+In addition, the grade-separated SPUI will improve safety for those commuting through the area by reducing conflict points.
 Construction began in June 2014 and is expected to be complete in spring 2015.
-UDOT is committed to complete the project with as little inconvenience to the public as possible.
+UDOT is committed to completing the project with as little inconvenience to the public as possible.

 NEW TRAFFIC PATTERN THROUGH SPRING 2015